Venousdata/customerfeedbackpage/README.txt

 Hi!

-Here's my submission for the customer feedback page challenge.

 Instructions:

 1. Create a postgresql db on default settings (port 5432). username should be "postgres", password should be "password". if not, update the credentials.js file (api) accordingly.